sharp-tx/ml-interview-task/README.md

 # ML Interview Task

 Task for roles requiring machine learning expertise.
 We understand technical tasks can take time, especially when you are interviewing multiple companies.
 We have decided on a review style task as we believe this is lighter and meets the same goal.
+Please read through and take notes.
+We will use this as discussion point in the technical interview.

 It consists of: